wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/5-summary.md

-In this module, we started getting our hands on the tools and building our first immersive business process flow.
-We learned the following:
+This module explained the tools that you can use for building your first immersive business process flow.
+In addition, you learned about the following concepts:

--   What an immersive business process flow is.
+-   The definition of an immersive business process flow.

 -   The differences between an embedded and immersive business process flow.

 -   How to create a new immersive business process flow in Power Automate.

--   How to add fields to an entity using the business process flow designer.
+-   How to add fields to an entity by using the business process flow designer.

--   How to build and save a two-step business immersive business process flow using stages and data steps.
+-   How to build and save a two-step business immersive business process flow by using stages and data steps.

 -   How to run an immersive business process flow.

--   How to view the data you created in the new immersive business process flow.
+-   How to view the data that you created in the new immersive business process flow.

-Although immersive business process flows are the main focus of this module, business process flows can also be created and embedded within a model-driven application.
-If you want to learn more about embedded business process flows, follow the links below for a series of videos that demonstrate the building of an embedded business process flow within a model-driven app.
+Though immersive business process flows are the main focus of this module, business process flows can also be created and embedded within a model-driven application.
+If you want to learn more about embedded business process flows, select the following links for a series of videos that demonstrate the building of an embedded business process flow within a model-driven app.
 The videos are informative and led by Microsoft Power Automate Product Managers.